Chris our Food Rescue Specialist

 - Food Lifeline and Northwest Harvest, both distribution centers that supply food to community agencies like the West Seattle Food Bank, provided 30% of the food we distributed to families in need.

-- Local retail stores provided 52% of the food we secured.
+- Local retail grocery stores provided 52% of the food we secured.

 - To ensure a healthy balance of food and provide additional basic needs, WSFB purchased 12% of the food and supplies we distributed.